Home > growing potatoes in colorado

 When to Harvest Potatoes in Colorado?

 Potatoes are typically ready for harvest from July or August in Colorado.
 However, the exact timing can vary depending on weather conditions and potato variety.
-When the plant tops start to die back and turn yellow, it is a sign that the tubers have reached maturity.
+The tubers have reached maturity when the plant tops start to die back and turn yellow.

 Another indicator is the skin of the potato.
 The skin becomes thicker and more durable when they mature.
 Don't leave potatoes in the ground for too long.
 Because they can become overripe, reducing their quality and yield.

 For small-scale production, hand harvesting is the most common method.
-This involves digging up the potatoes manually using a shovel or fork.
+Dig up the potatoes manually using a shovel or fork.
 Take care to avoid damaging the tubers during this process.

 You can use potato harvesters for large-scale production.
 These machines dig and separate the potatoes from the soil.
 This makes harvesting faster and more efficient.